qmsk/e2/README.md

 The Web UI also includes a list of discovered sources and their status, including possible connection errors:

 ![Tally Web UI](/docs/tally-sources.png?raw=true)

+If the WebSocket connection is lost, the header turns dark grey, and the view fades.

 ## GPIO